 Holder:

 Grant Date:

-Vesting Commencem ent Date:
+Vesting Commenceme ent Date:

-Exercise Price per Share of Common Stock: \$
+Exercise Price per Share of Common Stock:

 Total Exercise Price:

-Total Number of Shares of Common Stock Subject to the Option: shares 3
+Total Number of Shares of Common Stock Subject to the Option: share !S

 Expiration Date:

 Type of Option: ☐ Incentive Stock Option ☐ Non-Qualified Stock Option

-Vesting Schedule: [To be specified in individual a greements]
+Vesting Schedule: [To be specified in individual as greements]

-executing this Grant N binding, conclusive an Agreement.
-Holder unde otice and fully understands all pr d final all decisions or interpretat ovisions of this Grant Notice, ions of the Administrator upo on does not alter the at-will n r entirety, has had an opportunity to obtain the advice of counse the Stock Option Agreement and the Plan.
-Holder hereby agrees to n any questions arising under the Plan, this Grant Notice or the Sto ature of his or her employment relationship with the Company army portion of it. accept a ck Option
+executing this Grant No binding, conclusive and Agreement.
+Holder under promise of continued e The Plan, thi implied or written promincluding without limit otice and fully understands all produced final all decisions or interpretate stands and agrees that this Option in the produced for the vestiles of the Stock Conises, statements, understandingstation, the provisions of any employed for the provisions of any employed final produced for the provisions of the provisions ovisions of this Grant Notice ions of the Administrator upon on does not alter the at-will ting period of the Option or a option Agreement constitute to undertakings and agreemen ployment agreement or offer the entire agreement of the parties and supersede in their entire is between the Company and Holder with respect to the subject mail letter regarding equity awards to be awarded to Holder by the Co o accept as ock Option and is not a sty all oral tter hereoformpany, o

-implied or written proi including without limit any other oral, implied mises, statements, understandings itation, the provisions of any emp , undertakings and agreement oloyment agreement or offer the entire agreement of the parties and supersede in their entirets is between the Company and Holder with respect to the subject matter regarding equity awards to be awarded to Holder by the Company or any of its representatives regard ter hereof mpany, o
+- or written promises, statements, o Holder by the Company. understandings, undertakings or agreements by the Company or any of its representatives regard ling equity

-EVOKE PHARMA, INC. HOLDER
+EVOKE PHARMA, I NC.
+HOLDER

 By: Print Name: By: Print Name:

-Title: Address: 12555 His gh Bluff Drive, Suite 385 Address:
+Title: Address: 12555 Hig gh Bluff Drive, Suite 385 Address: